 The secretary, consistent with federal law, shall make grants of not less than ninety percent of the annual allocation of funds available under the community services block grant to community action agencies defined in Subsection A of Section 5 [27-8-5 NMSA 1978] of the Community Action Act.
-The human services department is authorized to implement, by regulation or contract, a limitation on the amount of community services block grant funds allocated to administrative costs.
+The human services department [health care authority department] is authorized to implement, by regulation or contract, a limitation on the amount of community services block grant funds allocated to administrative costs.